An example of an efficient search workflow based on broot, a general purpose file manager.

 In practice you rarely bother typing the whole searched string, you type just as much as is needed to discriminate what you're looking for.

-If I want to know more about a given file, I hit ctrl→ (and I could close it with ctrl←) :
+If I want to know more about a given file, I hit ctrl→ (after that, I can close it with ctrl←) :

 Broot now shows me the matching lines in the chosen file.